 Preliminary Prospectus

+Shares of Common Stock

-Up to 30,000,000 Shares of Common Stock
+Warrants to Purchase up to Shares of Common Stock

 and

-Warrants to Purchase up to 30,000,000 Shares of Common Stock
+Shares of Common Stock Underlying the Warrant

+VistaGen

-We are offering up to 30,000,000 shares of our common stock we sell in the Offering will be accompanied by a warrant to purchase up to one share of common stock.
-Each share of common stock and warrant will be sold at a price of \$.
+We are offering up to \\\\\\ shares of our common stock and warrants to purchase up to \\\\\ shares of our common stock (the Offering).
+Each share of common stock we sell in the Offering will be accompanied by a warrant to purchase \\\\ of a share of common stock.
+Each share of common stock and warrants will be sold at a price of \$\\\.
 The common stock and warrants are immediately separable but can only be purchased together in this Offering.
 We are not required to sell any specific dollar amount or number of shares of common stock or warrants, but we will use our best efforts to sell all of the shares of common stock and warrants being offered for sale.

 Our securities are not listed on a national securities exchange.
 Our common stock is quoted for trading on the OTC Markets (OTCQB) under the symbol "VSTA".
-We do not intend to apply for listing of the warrants on any securities exchange and we do not expect the warrants will be quoted on the OTCQB.
-On July 25, 2014, the closing price for our common stock was \$0.64 per share.
+We do not intend to apply for listing of the warrants on any securities exchange and we do not expect the warrants will be quoted on the OTCQB marketplace.
+On July 24, 2014 the closing price for our common stock was \$0.64 per share.